payu-india/CMS-Chatbot/docs/Collect Payments/explore-ios-sdks/ios-core-sdk/ios-coresdk-web-services.md

 > 📘 Note:
 >
-> PayU strongly recommends that this API is used to reconcile with PayU’s database once you receive the response.
+> PayU strongly recommends that this API is used to reconcile with PayU's database once you receive the response.
 This will protect you from any tampering by the user and help in ensuring safe and secure transaction experience.

 > 📘 Hash logic
 >